devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 Parent
 ```

-### Memorize this exactly — it answers a huge share of module questions on the exam
+### Memorize this exactly, it answers a huge share of module questions on the exam

 ```text
 Parent → Child = Input Variables